drizki/most-popular-android-apps/README.md

 ## Why

-So a while back, I wanted to create an Android icon pack.
-Upon researching, I noticed that most the tutorials out there are about getting started and doesn't guide you how to search for Android's popular apps (and its package name, activity, etc.).
+A while back ago, I wanted to create an Android icon pack.
+Upon researching, I noticed that most the tutorials out there are about getting started and doesn't guide you how to search for Android's popular apps (and its package name, activity, etc.) and I had no clue what icons should I design.
+There are some legit paid services to do it, but I don't think I want to spend money on it since it was only for fun.

-Also, there are some paid services to do it but I don't think I want to spend money on it.
-So I did gather what I can find and place it here.
+So I slap my keyboard and gather what I can find on the internet and then I place it on my Google Spreadsheet.
+Later, I find it cool if I can share it to you so you don't have to do the hard work 💪

 ## Data